Driver speeds away after hitting 9-year-old girl on bicycle in Cypress

 It happened on Saturday in the Villages of Cypress Lakes neighborhood at the corner of Keystone Green Drive and Fir Knoll Way.

-The 9-year-old girl was crossing the street on her bicycle to visit her friend's house when a car driving past hit her, father Troy Lott said.
+Lyla Lott was crossing the street on her bicycle to visit her friend's house when a car driving past hit her, said her father Troy Lott.

 Lott said a neighbor stopped by to help her and called the family.